lowener/GeniusFlow/README.md

 You must also have an API key from https://genius.com/.

-# Special Notes for S.Utard
+# Special Notes for TMLN courses

 You can use the specially modified script `./json_generator [Artist] [Nb_tracks]` to create json files already formatted to be inserted in ElasticSearch.

+## Example: `
+./json_generator Orelsan 10`
-Example: `./json_generator Orelsan 10` will create the file `Orelsan10.json`.
+Will create the file `Orelsan10.json`.
+It can be added to ElasticSearch by using the command:

-It can be added to ElasticSearch by using the command `curl -vvv -H 'Content-Type: application/x-ndjson' -XPOST 'http://localhost:9200/_bulk?pretty' --data-binary @Orelsan10.json`
+`curl -vvv -H 'Content-Type: application/x-ndjson' -XPOST 'http://localhost:9200/_bulk?pretty' --data-binary @Orelsan10.json`